 You can sell STCs to individual buyers (energy retailers) through an open market at a price you negotiate or through a system called the STC Clearing House.

-The STC Clearing House acts as a broker for you and sells each STC at a fixed price of at $40 per certificate.
+The STC Clearing House acts as a broker for you and sells each certificate at a fixed STCs price of $40 (per certificate).
 If you choose to use the STC clearing house, your STCs will be added to a first-come-first-serve waiting list and will be sold according to demand.
 Once the certificates before yours are sold, then the STC Clearing House will sell yours.

 Currently, there is an influx of certificates, meaning the value is going down and is expected to continue to decrease until the STC scheme is phased out in 2030.

 STCs prices have fluctuated since they were first created.
 Their lowest price was around $16 per certificate.
 However, they are capped at $40 per certificate in the STC Clearing House.
 Currently, their value on the open market hovers between $30 - $40 per certificate.